Forgotten 21st century Ballon d’Or nominees: Remember how good Cahill and ‘Little Mozart’ were?

 There were so many Ballon d’Or-nominated Ajax players in that famous run to the Champions League semi-final, with Frenkie de Jong, Matthijs de Ligt and Dusan Tadic all receiving recognition, that it may have slipped your mind that Van de Beek actually just snuck in as well.
 An unsung goalscoring hero of Erik ten Hag’s famous side, the Manchester United midfielder came in at joint-28th, the lowest position in the standings with zero points.
 But, still, what an achievement.

-With all of this in mind, you’d have thought Van de Beek would be a shoo-in for the Man Utd starting XI but, Ole Gunnar Solskjear is still reluctant to give him minutes.
+With all of this in mind, you’d have thought Van de Beek would be a shoo-in for the Man Utd starting XI but, Ole Gunnar Solskjear and Ralf Rangnick were still reluctant to give him minutes.
 Former Red Devils centre-back Rio Ferdinand believed it was due to him being “too nice”, but the arrival of Erik ten Hag looks to have revived Van de Beek’s Man Utd career – though he may never replicate his Ajax levels.

 It may have only been one year ago but there are some names on the 30-man shortlist for the 2021 Ballon d’Or that had us double-taking.
 One of those names was Gerard Moreno, with no disrespect to the Spaniard.
 Moreno had an excellent campaign for Villarreal in 2020/21, scoring 30 goals across all competitions including seven to help the Yellow Submarine win the Europa League.